apache/nuttx-apps/graphics/twm4nx/README.txt

     the Icon Manager window to the top of the hierarchy.
 That latter option is only meaningful when the desktop is very crowded.
   2019-05-13:  Added the NxTerm application.
 If enabled via
-    CONFIG_TWM4XN_NXTERM, there will now be a "NuttShell" enty in the Main Menu.
+    CONFIG_TWM4XN_NXTERM, there will now be a "NuttShell" entry in the Main Menu.
 When pressed, this will bring up an NSH session in a Twm4Nx window.
   2019-05-14:  We can now move an icon on the desktop.
 Includes logic to